wirenboard/cloud-on-premise/README_EN.md

 Place `fullchain.pem` and `privkey.pem` in the `./tls` directory or set the `TLS_CERTS_PATH` environment variable.

-To obtain a certificate using Certbot, see: [Manual Wildcard Certificate Setup Example](#-manual-wildcard-certificate-setup-example)
+To get a certificate using Certbot, see: [Manual Wildcard Certificate Setup Example](#-manual-wildcard-certificate-setup-example)

-> If port `443` is already occupied by another web server, see [Using with External Web Server](#-using-with-external-web-server)

 ---

 ## 🚀 Application Deployment

-> You need `docker compose` v1.21.0 or higher to run the application.
+> You need `docker compose v1.21.0` or higher to run the application.

 ### 1. Configure Environment Variables